tvlgiao/bc-addons-docs/docs/popups.md

     - = `page`: To display the popup on static web pages.
 - `urlMatch`: Leave it empty to display the popup on all pages.
     - Set an url for example `/all-products/` to display the popup on any page which has URL matches `/all-products/`.
+- `id`: The unique popup name.
+Required only if `expire` is set.
+- `expire`: A time (in seconds) to not show the popup again.
+- `disableText`: a checkbox label to allow user not showing the popup again.
+If not set, the default label is "Don't show again".
 - `swal`: Are **SweatAlert2** configuration variables.
 Check more details here: <https://sweetalert2.github.io/#configuration>